 - drug therapy (NSAIDs, analgesics, hormones)

-- therapeutic blockade - the injection of drugs into the cavity of the intervertebral joint, spinal canal, trigger points in the muscles
+- therapeutic injections - injections of drugs into the cavity of the intervertebral joint, spinal canal, trigger points in the muscles

-- manual therapy (muscle, joint and radicular technique)
+- manual therapy (muscle, articular and radicular technique)

 - surgical treatment